fabi321/sw_tcp_ip/README.md

  - Byte 7: Acknowledgement number
  - Byte 8: Protocol
  - Byte 9: TTL
+ - Byte 10: Length (in bytes)
- - Byte 10 - 11: Reserved for future use
+ - Byte 11: Reserved for future use

 Address `ffff` is reserved as broadcast